narmeshnigam/karyalaywebsite/bin/README.md

 # Bin Scripts

-This directory contains utility scripts for managing and monitoring the Karyalay Portal System.
+This directory contains utility scripts for managing and monitoring the SellerPortal System.

 ## Available Scripts